HTTPArchive/custom-metrics/README.md

 });
 ```

-3. Test your changes on WPT using the workflow below.
+2. Test your changes on WPT using the workflow below.

-4. Submit a pull request.
+3. Submit a pull request.
 Include one or more links to test results in your PR description to verify that the script is working.

 ## Testing

+### Manual testing using webpagetest.org website

 To test a custom metric, for example [`doctype.js`](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/doctype.js), you can enter the script directly on [webpagetest.org](https://webpagetest.org?debug=1) under the "Custom" tab.